 The evening softened and spread,

 Now the sky is personified.
-I think this is a nice bit of interplay as it creates a symbiotic relationship between the water and sky.
-This emphasises the natural beauty of the area.
+I think this is a nice bit of interplay as it creates a symbiotic relationship between the water and the sky.
+This emphasizes the natural beauty of the area.

 My hands moved in the water, moved on the air,

-I think as this follows on from the previous line, by doing this it is likening the tracing of her hand through the water to the tracing of her hand through her lovers hair etc. Although she describes the lover that she “was” there’s that word again.
+I think as this follows on from the previous line, by doing this it is likening the tracing of her hand through the water to the tracing of her hand through her lover’s hair, etc. Although she describes the lover that she “was” there’s that word again.
 So much of this seems like it is describing somebody that doesn’t exist in the same form anymore.
-This is one of only two rhymes in the poem and I think it is utilised to bring the two comparisons together.
+This is one of only two rhymes in the poem and I think it is utilized to bring the two comparisons together.